-Falcon will try to do this for you, based on the value of resp.text or resp.data (whichever is set in the response, checked in that order.)
+Falcon will try to do this for you, based on the value of resp.text, resp.data, or resp.stream_len (whichever is set in the response, checked in that order.)

-For dynamically-generated content, you can choose to not set content\length, in which case Falcon will then leave off the Content-Length header, and hopefully your WSGI server will do the Right ThingTM (assuming you've told the server to enable keep-alive, it may choose to use chunked encoding).
+For dynamically-generated content, you can choose to not set stream_len, in which case Falcon will then leave off the Content-Length header, and hopefully your WSGI server will do the Right ThingTM (assuming you've told it to enable keep-alive).